 - Thank the chef at the table and make rule that no one should criticize nor should the cook apologize for mistakes (it’s a Julia Child rule).
 In my own home, as my kids were growing up, if anyone complained about the food, they had to make dinner the next night.
 My two boys quickly learned that even the simplest meals take planning, time and effort.
 Now as adults, their cooking skills are impressive.

 - Lastly, everyone at the table helps clean up while the chef journals his or her impressions and lessons about the meal.
 While the memory is fresh, ask your child questions like, what do you learn about the preparation, is the taste what you expected?
 Did you try a new food?

-This latter exercise is important to creating and retaining good food memories.
+This latter exercise is important to creating and retaining good, healthy food memories.
 These recollections are what surprised me the most with the hundreds of children that I’ve taught.
 Certain ingredients recall memories of places and people.
 Students feel a connection to foods from their family history.
 The planning and preparation give children a sense of deep accomplishment like few other tasks.

 I know none of this sounds easy.
 It’s messy and it may take more time than you are accustomed.
 Take a deep breath and realize that your child is learning all the while – measuring, planning and tasting are a wonderful mishmash of art and creativity with a practical use of math and science.
 Even failures are learning opportunities to problem solve.

 To learn more about the Institute for Natural Medicine’s Naturally Well children’s culinary and healthy eating program:

 Looking for some fun summer recipes to make with your children?
 Take a look at these: